tfourj/immich-public-proxy/README.md

 **Immich Public Proxy** provides a barrier of security between the public and Immich, and _only_ allows through requests which you have publicly shared.

-It does this using the built-in sharing functionality, so you don't need to make any changes to your sharing workflow.

 It is stateless and does not know anything about your Immich instance.
 It does not require an API key which reduces the attack surface even further.
 The only things that the proxy can access are photos that you have made publicly available in Immich.